landen1221/MVE/README.md

 - Axios
 - CSS

-## Technologies Utilized
+## Additional Notes

-Also note that MVE utilizes a robust admin panel to handle inappropriate message.
+MVE also utilizes a robust admin panel to handle inappropriate message.
 If a story is flagged more than 5 times than it will be reviewed by an admin.
-If it breaks the terms of the site than it will be hidden.
+If it breaks the "site rules" then it will be hidden.

 ![Admin Panel](/public/admin-panel.png)